Milwaukee Theft Attorney

 • Possession of stolen property – Knowingly purchasing, receiving, possessing, or obtaining a stolen property that you knew or should have known was stolen.

 Each comes with its own penalties depending on the severity, the accused’s criminal history, and other factors.
 Hart Powell, S.C. can determine which category your crime falls under and the penalties you might face.
-Depending on your case’s circumstances, we could try to enter a plea agreement with the prosecutor or fight for a not guilty verdict in court.
+Depending on your case’s circumstances, a criminal defense lawyer could try to enter a plea agreement with the prosecutor or fight for a not guilty verdict in court.

 Wisconsin determines the penalties for theft, burglary, and other crimes based on the stolen property’s type and value.
-Besides facing jail time and paying a fine, the court could also order you to pay the victim restitution for the losses they suffered due to the theft.
-Laws for mandatory minimum sentences outline how the judge could enter their judgment; however, they might consider other facts, such as previous similar crimes you committed, if you committed additional offenses with the theft, and if anyone suffered bodily injury or death.
+Theft offenses are classified as either felony theft or misdemeanor theft, depending on the value of the stolen property.
+Besides facing jail time and paying a fine, the court could also order you to pay restitution for the losses suffered due to the theft.
+Laws for mandatory minimum sentences outline how the judge could enter their judgment.
+However, they might consider other facts, such as previous similar crimes you committed, if you committed additional offenses with the theft.
+Also, they would consider if anyone suffered bodily injury or death.

 Property with a maximum value of $2,500